 Pelvic Floor Physiotherapy

-Vital Core Pelvic Floor Physio's are highly qualified and experienced in this specialised area of pelvic health.
+Vital Core Pelvic Floor Physios are highly qualified and experienced in this specialised area of pelvic health.
 Women and men no longer need to suffer in silence.
-Incontinence (bladder or bowel), prolapse, pain or intimacy issues are no longer taboo topics.
-Please , come talk to us, we can help!
+Issues with Pelvic floor muscles and the pelvic health of someone can lead to incontinence (bowel or bladder control), prolapse, pain or intimacy issues are no longer taboo topics.
+If you find you are suffering from any of the above, please, come talk to us about our pelvic floor physiotherapy, we can help!

 Pelvic Floor Physiotherapy is a highly specialised area of care.
 It considers all the structures of the pelvis (women, men and children) and how they relate together as well as a part of the whole person.